android/compose-samples/Jetcaster/README.md

 ## Wear

 This sample showcases a 2-screen pager which allows navigation between the Player and the Library.
-From the library, users can access Latest episodes from followed podcasts, followed podcasts and queue.
+From the Library, users can access latest episodes from subscribed podcasts, and queue.
 From the podcast, users can access to episode details and add the episode to the queue.
 From the Player screen, users can access a volume screen and a playback speed screen.